genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 Data pipelines allow you to ingest data from some external source.
 You configure what source or sources you want to ingest, how these map to your Genesis application's data model and what to do with this mapped data.

+## Section objectives
+The goal of this section is to:
+- define and configure a data pipeline process
+- create a data pipeline script
+- add a csv of trades for the data pipeline to read

 ## Configure data pipeline

 We will be configuring a local filesystem based data pipeline.
 This will watch a directory for changes over time and consume files that fit the criteria we configure.
 In this example, files will be read, line by line, be transformed/mapped to our data model and then stored down into the Genesis database.